 Approve the state plan to implement new federal emission guidelines for commercial and industrial solid waste incineration units seen in Attachment B;

-Approve the delegation request for hospital, medical, and infectious waste incinerators seen in Attachment C; and
+Approve the request for delegation of the federal plan for hospital, medical, and infectious waste incinerators seen in Attachment C; and

 Direct DEQ to submit the state plan and delegation request to the U.S. Environmental Protection Agency for approval.